amblafont/notes/elm.md

 - You cannot access the field of a js object.
 This is in particular a shame when trying to get the mouse relative position in an element.
 OffsetX/Y are relative to any sub-element that the mouse is over, but using the field currentTarget, the relative position could be given.
 Unfortunately, this is not possible.

+- you cannot do itnegrated custom elements (the is argument